omaremadeldin/ZOS/README.UBUNTU.md

 ===ZapperOS=By=Omar Emad Eldin===

-This has only been tried on Ubuntu 14, other systems may need some tweaking or may not work.
+This has only been tried on Ubuntu 14, other versions of the system may need some tweaking or may not work.
+The toolchain versions used were: 	binutils-2.22
+									gcc-5.0.2

 *Preferred build arguments:
 	i386-elf-gcc -c test.c (or) i386-elf-g++ -c test.cpp -ffreestanding -O2 -Wall -Wextra -fno-exceptions -fno-rtti